lennartkerkvliet/statutes/internal-regulations.md

 ## Protection and Enforcement
 The Bureau is responsible for overseeing the appropriate use of IFLRY's intellectual property.
 Unauthorized or misleading use of IFLRY's name or logo may result in corrective action.
 Any disputes concerning the use of IFLRY's intellectual property shall be reviewed by the Bureau.

 # Data Protection

 The association is committed to protecting personal data in line with applicable laws.
 Personal data will only be collected for legitimate purposes and kept secure.

 ## Data Protection Officer

 The Bureau will appoint a Data Protection Officer (DPO) to oversee data protection practices.
 The DPO will ensure data is handled securely, especially for sensitive information like visa applications.
+The data protection officer will be responsible for overseeing the internal and external privacy policies and will write a yearly report on their activities and findings to the General Assembly.